-- 1. Describe what, how, and for whom goods and services are produced in the United States.
+- I. Describe what, how, and for whom goods and services are produced in the United States.

 - A. What Do We Produce?

-- I. Consumption Goods and Services
+- 1. Consumption Goods and Services

 - 2. Capital Goods

+- 3. Government Goods and Services

+- 4. Export Goods and Services

 - B. How Do We Produce?

 - I. Land

 - 2. Labor

 - 3. Capital

 - 4. Entrepreneurship

 - C. For Whom Do We Produce?

 - I. Rent

 - 2. Wages

 - 3. Interest

 - 4. Profit (or Loss)

 - 2. Describe what, how, and for whom goods and services are produced in the global economy.

 - A. The People

 - B. The Countries

 - I. Advanced Economies

 - 2. Emerging Market and Developing Economies

 - C. What in the Global Economy?

 - I. Where Is the Global Pie Baked?

 - 2. Some Differences In What Is Produced

 - 3. Some Similarities In What is Produced

 - D. How in the Global Economy?

 - I. Human Capital Differences

 - 2. Physical Capital Differences

 - E. For Whom in the Global Economy?

 - I. Personal Distribution of Income

 - 2. International Distribution

 - 3. A Happy Paradox and a Huge Challenge

-3. Explain the circular flow model of the U.S. economy and the global economy.
+- 3. Use the circular flow model to provide a picture of how households, firms, and governments interact in the U.S. economy and how the U.S. and other economies interact in the global economy.

 - A. Households and Firms

 - B. Markets

+- I. Goods Markets

+- 2. Factor Markets

 - C. Real Flows and Money Flows

 - D. Governments

 - I. Federal Government

 - 2. State and Local Government

 - E. Governments in the Circular Flow

+- F. Federal Government Expenditures and Revenue

+- F. State and Local Government Expenditures and Revenue

 - G. Circular Flows in the Global Economy

 - I. International Trade

 - 2. International Finance